ilujade/Le_Basculement/README-en.md

 \- Resistants, your future is now in my hands!
 You could not escape!
 A Resistant fired at Ben, but with the lightsaber I was able to deflect him and Ben was not hit.
 Other shots then left but were also stopped by my weapon.
 At a glance, Ben and I realized that the time had come.
 He stretched out his arms in front of him and began a terrible effort to lift the door.
 But it did not move.
 I felt Ben lose hope of success and start to regret having followed my plan.
 Between shots, I encouraged him by saying that he could do it.
 Long seconds passed.
 But nothing.
 I too began to doubt.
 When suddenly, the door began to shudder and then climb slowly and open.
 From time to time glancing at Ben, I saw that he had regained all confidence in my plan and that his power had almost doubled.
 \- Rey, order my troops to intervene!
 I turned around for a moment to signal to the general that the assault could be launched.
 I saw the Stormtroopers start moving forward.
 Alas, I stayed a moment too much turned back and I felt a shock.
 I had just been touched.
-The pain was so severe that I could not define where the wound was.
+The pain was so severe that I couldn't define where the wound was.
 I then fell and lost consciousness, without being able to see the end of the battle.

 ## Chapter 3
 When I woke up, I was still on the battlefield.
 But I did not hear any shots.
 Opening my eyes, I saw that night had fallen.
 I wanted to get up but an excruciating pain in my back blocked me in my movement.
 At that moment, everything came back to me.
 My duel with Ben.
 My covenant with him and the First Order.
 The opening of the door by Ben, and me who defended it.
 My memories returned, I looked around.
 And I was surprised.
 The tanks of the First Order were stopped, extinguished in the middle of the battlefield, as were the fighters and other vessels of the First Order.
 The cave was almost closed, with light and shouts of joy inside.
 What had happened?
 The Resistance had finally won?
 No. The equipment of the First Order would not be intact.
 My plan had worked then.
 But in this case, what were all the noises in the cave like?
-I could not imagine Ben launching festivities to celebrate his victory.
+I couldn't imagine Ben launching festivities to celebrate his victory.
 Finding a big metal bar, I could get up.
 Slowly.
 Then I went to the cave to learn more.
 But at one point I put my crutch on an object and lost my balance.
 I fell.
 I tried to get up but it was very difficult.
 I saw a silhouette approaching me.
-I could not tell who this person was because she was against the light.
+I couldn't tell who this person was because she was against the light.
 \- Rey?
 Is it you, Rey?
 \- Yes Yes.
 It's me.
 I am here !
 I replied, recognizing Poe's voice.
 He approached me and helped me up.